 Propane Boiler vs Oil Boiler in Maine

-It is December in Maine, and oil prices are sitting near $4.50 per gallon.
+Heating oil in Maine has been running near $5 per gallon.
 If you filled your tank recently and felt the sting, you are not alone.
-Thousands of Maine homeowners are asking the same question right now: is there a better option?
+Plenty of Maine homeowners are asking the same question: is there a better option?

 For homes with hydronic heating systems - baseboard radiators, radiant floors, or a combination - the answer often comes down to two fuels: the oil you are already burning, or propane.
 The equipment matters just as much as the fuel, though.
 A modern wall-hung condensing propane boiler operates at a fundamentally different efficiency level than a conventional oil boiler, and that gap changes the math in ways many homeowners don't expect.